3ka1tz/inception/documentation/USER_DOC.md

 You can also run `make re` in case any error occurs during container generation, or in case you want to rebuild them.

-To stop it, run `make down` to stop the containers or `make fclean` to remove them.
+To stop it, run `make down` to stop the containers or `make fclean` if you also want to remove volumes.

 ## Access the Website and the Administration Panel